 Saturday was Hallowe’en.
 A big day.
 This October 31st was a big day for another reason.
 The Breeders’ Cup Classic horse race and the chance to see something that’s never happened before.
 It happened.

 Wire to wire and breaking the track record time, American Pharoah won the 2015 Breeders’ Cup Classic.
 Therefore, he won the grand slam, the four most prestigious Thoroughbred races in North America.
 He is the 12th horse to win the Triple Crown and the first who had the chance to add a fourth jewel.
-(Watch it here)
+(Watch the race here)

 The Breeders’ Cup was started in 1984 by American horse breeders as a showcase for the sport and the bloodstock.
 Each year, on dirt and turf tracks, the best of the best compete.
 The Classic is for 3 year old and older horses.
 It’s a big end to the race meet and the season.